LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 5th Sunday of Easter - True Vine and True Branches

-The emphasis is all on Jesus, the shepherd, and his role in our salvation.
+The emphasis is all on Jesus, the shepherd and his role in our salvation.
 We are the recipients, the objects of all his love and concern.
-If we were to stop here, we could easily reach the point where we leave all of the initiative to him and merely follow where he leads us.
+If we were to stop here we could easily reach the point where we leave all of the initiative to him and merely follow where he leads us.

 But Jesus doesn't stop there.
-In this week's Gospel He refers to Himself as the "True Vine", and He presents us with quite a different emphasis - the focus of which is our role within this mystery.
+In this week's Gospel he refers to himself as the "True Vine", and he presents us with quite a different emphasis, the focus of which is our role within this mystery.

-Jesus uses the imagery of the vine and the branches to dramatize the intimate, life-giving connection that He offers to those who believe in Him.
-He promises that if we remain united with Him in faith and love, we will be alive and fruitful.
-He reminds us that being connected to Him is necessary for healthy growth.
-But He also tells us that we cannot be connected to Him without being connected to - and dependent upon - one another.
+Jesus uses the imagery of the vine and the branches to dramatize the intimate, life-giving connection that he offers to those who believe in him.
+He promises that if we remain united with him in faith and love we will be alive and fruitful.
+He reminds us that being connected to him is necessary for healthy growth.
+But he also tells us that we cannot be connected to him without being connected to - and dependent upon - one another.

-The image of the Vine and Branches tells us that we cannot exist on our own, without the sustenance from He who is our Source of Life and Love.
+There is, of course, another important dimension to these words.
+Remember that this passage is part of the great 'farewell discourse' in John's Gospel, given in the upper room after Jesus washed the feet of his disciples during the Last Supper.
+The image of the Vine and Branches tells us that we cannot exist on our own, without the sustenance from him who is our Source of Life and Love.
 It also shows us that we cannot exist without the support and love of one another.